hawtio/hawtio/docs/GetStarted.md

 You can use hawtio from a Chrome Extension or in many different containers - or outside a container in a stand alone executable jar.
 Below are all the various options for running hawtio.
 To see whats changed lately check out the <a class="btn btn-default" href="http://hawt.io/changelog.html">change log</a>

+The Hawtio platform consists of 2 parts, the backend which is running in a Java Web Container the Jolokia gateway (JMX to JSON) and the front end containing the Angular, D3, ...
+Javascript to do the rendering of the JSON responses in a very nice way.
+Depending how you plan to use Hawtio for your project in your environment, you can run the backend using a [java standalone jar](#standalone), [a servlet engine](#web-container), [application server](#jee) or [an OSGI container](#osgi).
+If you do not use a servlet container or application server, you can also embed the hawtio backend [inside your process](#embedded).

+The front end could be accessed using the **HTML5 web console** or from [Google Browser](#chrome-ext)

 The out of the box defaults try to do the right thing for most folks but if you want to configure things then please check out the <a class="btn btn-default" href="http://hawt.io/configuration/index.html">configuration guide</a>

+<a name="chrome-ext"></a>
 ## Using the Chrome Extension

 <a class="btn btn-large btn-primary" href="http://central.maven.org/maven2/io/hawt/hawtio-crx/1.4.4/hawtio-crx-1.4.4.crx">Download the hawtio Chrome Extension version 1.4.4</a>